guitooliveira/redmine-contracts-with-time-tracking-plugin/README.md

 ------------
 Option  1 - Download zip

-1. Download the zip (for Redmine 2 you will need to download the v1.3.1 zip from the github releases page)
+1. Download the zip (for Redmine 4.1.1)
 1. Unzip the redmine-contracts-with-time-tracking-plugin-master folder, rename it to contracts, and place it in the redmine plugins folder.
 1. run 'rake redmine:plugins:migrate RAILS_ENV=production' from your redmine root directory